Stefano Da Frè: Career

 In October 2023, Stolen Dough screened at the DOC LA Los Angeles Film Festival for its California Premiere.
 Da Frè received an Honorable Mention Award in the feature film category of the festival.

 In November 2023, Stolen Dough screened as the opening night film at The North Film Festival in New York City.
 The festival ran from 15 November to 18 November.
 Da Frè won an award for Best Director in the feature film category at the festival.
 Later in November, Stolen Dough had its Scottish Premiere at the Grosvenor Picture Theatre in Glasgow, Scotland.
 Stolen Doughs Scottish Premiere was part of its Gala series that included the film Bitter Taste, directed by Harry Holland and starring Spider-Man actor Tom Holland, followed by Da Fre's Stolen Dough as the main feature film.

 In December 2023, Da Frè was awarded Best Documentary of the Film Festival, for Stolen Dough, at the FFTG Awards.

 Apple TV premiered Stolen Dough on its international streaming platform in January 2024.

+Following the Stolen Dough launch on Apple TV, Da Frè was invited to screen the film in official selection at the Croatia International Film Festival in Sibenik, Croatia during the month of August 2025.
+The festival opened with Bleecker Street's The Friend, starring Bill Murray and Naomi Watts.
+Da Frè won the jury prize for "Best Director" for Stolen Dough at the Croatia International Film Festival.
+During the festival, he was interviewed by Variety about the business of filmmaking and about receiving the festival award for "Best Director" for Stolen Dough.

+In 2026, Stefano released a concept TV pilot called A Slice Of The Family Business, which was funded by National Italian American Foundation in association with Aurelio De Laurentiis Film Prize.
+The pilot is currently being developed with Netflix Italia to become a six episode season.

+In January 2026, Da Frè was invited to be on the judging committee for the Storyteller Universe.
+The film event took place on January 17th, 2026 in New York City.
+That same month, Da Fre was one of eight Canadian producers selected for the Quebec English Language Council's business accelerator cohort.
+This initiative is supported by the Canada Media Fund's Sector Development Program and SODEC's Mission Assistance Program.
+He is currently working on an upcoming narrative feature film about a blind painter that is scheduled for a release in 2027.